 |Major Electives (three units, at least two of which must be HLSC)||3|

 Natural Science: select one unit from the following

 Wellness: select one unit from the following

 |Drugs, Mind, and Behavior|

-Perspectives Course: select one course from the following
+Perspectives: select one unit from the following

 |Cross-Cultural Aspects of Health Behavior|